git-disl/CPL_attack/README.md

 Attack from NeurIPS 2020: Geiping, Jonas, Hartmut Bauermeister, Hannah Dröge, and Michael Moeller.
 "Inverting Gradients--How easy is it to break privacy in federated learning?."
 To run, you may find more details [here](https://github.com/JonasGeiping/invertinggradients)

+This is the prototype code for ESORICS 2020 A Framework for Evaluating Gradient Leakage Attacks in Federated Learning.
+The talk can be found here:  <a href="https://www.youtube.com/watch?v=BNGpv4AW80g" target="_blank">talk</a>.
+Check out our [project page](https://git-disl.github.io/ESORICS20-CPL/)

 If you use our code, please cite: